Public Services Pathway

 Emergency Medical Response 2

-In the second half of Emergency Medical Response, students learn the beginning steps of life-saving strategies including scene management, basic CPR, basic life saving skills, and many other steps to saving a human life.
+In the second half of EMR, students learn the beginning steps of life-saving strategies, including scene management, basic CPR, and basic life saving skills.
 After completing this American River College articulated course, students can choose to continue with courses that will result in certifications or degrees in the medical field.
-First Aid and Medical Anatomy is recommended for this course.

 Basic Fire Protection

-Students will receive an introduction to fire protection in this class.
-They will learn about career opportunities in fire protection and related fields, philosophy and history of fire protection, fire loss analysis, organization and function of public and private fire protection services, fire departments as part of local government, laws and relations affecting the fire service, fire service nomenclature, specific fire protection functions, basic fire chemistry and physics, an introduction to fire protection systems, and an introduction to fire strategy and tactics.
+Students receive an introduction to fire protection in this class by learning about career opportunities in fire protection and related fields, the philosophy and history of fire protection, and the basics of fire loss analysis.
+They will also learn the organization and function of public and private fire protection services, how fire departments run as part of local government, and laws and relations affecting the fire service.
+Ih this course students also learn fire service nomenclature and explore specific fire protection functions, basic fire chemistry and physics, and are introduced to fire protection systems and fire strategy and tactics.

 Beginning Wildland Fire

 Beginning Wildland Fire offers training in proper techniques to effectively and safely perform as a member of a fire crew in controlling and suppressing wildfire.
-Includes physics of fire behavior, complexities and interrelationships of weather, topography and wildland fuel beds in fire behavior, Incident Management Organization, personal safety, situational awareness and hazard recognition.
+The course topics include the physics of fire behavior, complexities and interrelationships of weather, and topography and wildland fuel beds in fire behavior.
+Students also learn about Incident Management Organization, personal safety, situational awareness and hazard recognition.

 Advanced Wildland Fire

-In Advanced Wildland Fire student will learn the principles and techniques of wildland fire prevention, behavior, control, and suppression.
-Covers legal areas of wildland fire protection, mutual aid, fire investigation and reporting methods and ecology factors of wildland and urban interface fires.
-Basic Wildland Fire is required for this course.
+In Advanced Wildland Fire students learn the principles and techniques of wildland fire prevention, behavior, control, and suppression.
+The course also covers legal areas of wildland fire protection, mutual aid, fire investigation and reporting methods and ecology factors of wildland and urban interface fires.

 In The Field